 Recall that the IBC and other fire codes require that window assemblies in certain places contain fire resistive glass and fire resistive framing, and that the entire assembly be tested to pass tests that show it can block the transmission of radiant heat.
 Aside from offering superior fire safety performance to traditional hollow metal framing, today’s advanced fire resistive framing products offer tremendous design flexibility to help fulfill the architect’s design intent while still meeting code requirements.
 Here are some examples along with added benefits they bring.

 Typically, hollow metal frames can only come with a painted finish.
-GPX Framing is available in virtually any architectural finish without affecting the system’s fire rated properties.
+GPX Architectural Series Framing is available in virtually any architectural finish without affecting the system’s fire rated properties.
 Options include anodized, painted, wood veneer, ornamental metal, stainless steel, and more.

 When fire rated glass and framing systems are used as part of the building envelope, the system not only acts as a fire barrier, but must meet curtain wall performance.
 SAFTI’s 2-hour CW Framing System successfully passed dynamic curtain wall testing prescribed by Curtain wall Design and Construction (CDC), a leading independent firm providing a wide range of building envelope design, engineering, and consulting services to design professionals nationwide.

-The CW Framing system’s documented performance shows its ability to prevent air and water infiltration under non-static conditions, such as wind load or moving live loads that meets or exceeds the performance of curtain wall systems offered by other leading U.S. manufacturers.
+GPX Curtain Wall Framing system’s documented performance shows its ability to prevent air and water infiltration under non-static conditions, such as wind load or moving live loads that meets or exceeds the performance of curtain wall systems offered by other leading U.S. manufacturers.
 Click here for the story.

-In addition to protecting against fire, SAFTI’ss fire rated framing systems can also protect against ballistic attack, blast and hurricane forces.
+In addition to protecting against fire, SAFTI’s fire rated framing systems can also protect against ballistic attack, blast and hurricane forces.
 Also, the CW framing system is thermally broken, making it a natural selection for exterior fire resistive applications in places that experience extreme weather like the Northeast.

 From a design standpoint, a 90-degree corner is can be an architectural feature or statement.
 It offers design options in lieu of a straight wall in a single plane, giving architects flexible product options in their design depending in a particular assembly.
 The GPX Frame’s 90-degree corner is extruded (instead of a break shape), providing clean, crisp, sharp features that is available in any finish.